 And with time left for questions, a bombshell was dropped.
 We discussed Extinction Rebellion and their view on fashion – they take a rather radical stance and believe that the concept of fashion should be abolished completely.

-“As a person who loves the work of environmental activism but also loves fashion, I had to disagree.
+However, as a person who loves the work of environmental activism but also loves fashion, I had to disagree.
 I think fashion is a beautiful concept – trends in my eyes are just the produce of perpetual creativity, but I can agree that fast fashion in an ideal world should be abolished.
 Fast fashion perverts the produce of a creative mind and gears it towards money making.
-That’s why we get the most abstract dresses, but only a celebrity can afford them.
-I would apply the constructivist argument to fashion and say that fashion is only what you make of it – it isn’t inherently evil or inherently good, but a neutral term for which the human body becomes a blank canvas just waiting to be coloured in.
+That’s why we get the most abstract dresses, but only a celebrity can afford them and we get the cheap copies.
+I would apply the constructivist argument to fashion and say that fashion is only what you make of it – it isn’t inherently evil or inherently good, but a neutral term by which the human body becomes a blank canvas just waiting to be coloured in.
 The Extinction Rebellion sees enjoyment and survival a separate, but I think the two are inextricably linked.
-This is why I love sustainable fashion so much – it facilitates a creative existence rather than just an existence.”
+This is why I love sustainable fashion so much – it facilitates a creative existence rather than just an existence.